 • Improving Working Memory, Project: Improving Working Memory, A small group intervention delivered by Teaching Assistants to improve working memory.

-• Put Working Memory to Work in Learning, Strengthen your students' conscious processing of information with techniques like repetition, gamification, visualision, emphasising relevance, and peer teaching.
+• Put Working Memory to Work in Learning, Strengthen your learners' conscious processing of information with techniques like repetition, gamification, visualision, emphasising relevance, and peer teaching.

 • Working Memory: The Engine for Learning, International Dyslexia Association